colossus06/CKA-CKAD-Study-Group-2024/ckad/1-application-design-build/2-understanding-docker.md

-# Application Design and Build
+# Container Prerequisites

 The first domain in the exam is Application Design and Build having a 20% weight.
 Before moving on to the next domain make sure that you're fluent with the following.

-- [x] Understand, use and manage containers(registires, logging, exiting a container, ps aux, )
+- [x] Understand, use and manage containers(registires, logging, exiting a container, ps aux )
 - [x] Container image architecture (tar file, layers, base image, how to reduce layers, showing the layer history, tagging )
 - [x] Writing a dockerfile (don't use multiple RUN commands rather connect them &&, using backslashes, using docker commit)